EnlitHamster/VtkUnityWorkbench/README.md

 **At the moment, VtkUnityWorkbench does not support virtual environments, but it is a feature which we plan to introduce soon**.

 From here on we will refer to `%WORKSPACE%/VtkUnityWorkbench/Source/VtkToUnityExample/` as `%UNITYDIR%`.
 Copy the contents of `%PLUGINDIR%/Install` into `%UNITYDIR%/Assets/VtkToUnity/vtktounitybinary/Plugins/x86_64/`.
 Add `%UNITYDIR%` to your Unity Hub projects and download the correct Unity version.
 This should be enough to have your setup ready to go.

+#### Notes

+* The version chosen for Unity should not be important.
+The software is developed to be compatible with most versions.
+However, take care in building the plugin with the correct header files for the Unity version you are using to be sure those will not influence the correct execution.
+We can guarantee only since Unity *2019.3.5f1*.
+* The version chosen for VTK should not be important.
+The software is developed to be compatible with most versions.
+However, take care in running the setup process with the necessary changes, where the VTK version is important.
+The minimum version of VTK we support is *VTK 5*.

+## Roadmap

+A number of outstanding issues are still open regarding the Workbench.
+We aim at producing a solution that is stream-lined and ready-for-use.
+As such, our most important objectives are:

+* Automating the build process.
+* Releasing the Python scripts as a stand-alone Pypi package.
+* Expanding the Introspection capabilities to support any VTK pipeline.
+* Creating a UI framework in Unity for UI components.
+* Adding built-in support for interaction with VTK objects.